 Who is eligible to be nominated?

-Any initiative or program at a Talloires Network engaged member university with significant student leadership which has existed for at least two years.
+Any initiative or program at a Talloires Network signatory member university with significant student leadership which has existed for at least two years.
 Please click here to view the criteria on which applications will be judged.
 Universities that are not already members of the Talloires Network are invited to apply for membership in order to be eligible for the MacJannet Prize.

 Who can submit nominations?